-Many aspiring freelance writers rarely consider the advantages of finding freelance work locally, or starting their so called “self-employed writing career” by researching available freelance work at local publishing companies, businesses and ad agencies.
+Aspiring freelance writers might overlook the advantages of finding freelance work locally, or starting their so called “self-employed writing career” by researching available freelance work at local publishing companies, businesses and ad agencies.
 They believe in the myth that it is more difficult to find local freelance work—but they believe this because they do not know where to look or know who commonly hires freelancers in their local area.

 Advantages of Local Freelance Jobs

-A few of the advantages of freelancing locally (based on my experience) include:
+A few advantages of freelancing locally (based on my experience) include:

 1) Many clients prefer to work with writers who live nearby (rather than hiring writers who live far away) because it eases the work flow and communication process over the long-term.

 2) Clients feel more closely connected with you because they feel you are only a phone call or a short commute away.

 3) If a client requires you to attend a “kick-off” meeting at his or her place of business, you can do so and accept the project.

 4) I feel that it is easier and quicker to build rapport with local clients than if the client lived in a far away state or country.